Skip to main content

 Exploring Further

-Now that we know the regions where people are least likely to participate, TxCI’s researchers’ next step is to better understand how low response/high refusal rates intersect with other community characteristics, such as government mistrust or fear, language and communication variances, and cultural differences.
-Or might low response rates simply be a product of the fact that the Census Bureau cannot deliver to PO Box addresses?
-By identifying the challenges found at these intersections, TxCI will be able to support strategies to address the specific needs of each region, ultimately leading to improved decennial census participation.
+Now that we know the regions where people are least likely to participate, TxCI’s researchers’ next step is to better understand how low response/high refusal rates intersect with other community characteristics, such as government mistrust, language variances, and cultural differences.
+We will also examine the impact of Census Bureau collection practices on response rates.
+For example, we will drill down to the address file in rural areas and examine whether the low response rates might be a product of the fact that the Census Bureau cannot deliver to PO Box addresses?
+By identifying the challenges found at these intersections, the Texas Census Institute will be able to support strategies to address the specific needs of each region, ultimately leading to improved decennial census participation.

 Stay Informed

-The accurate and comprehensive collection of census data is a collective responsibility that affects us all.
-As TxCI continues to investigate and address the decline in response rates, we encourage everyone to stay informed and engaged.
+The accurate and comprehensive collection of census data affects us all.
+As TxCI continues to investigate and address the decline in ACS response rates, we encourage you to stay informed and engaged.
 The future of our communities and the effective allocation of our resources depend on an accurate census count.
-Stay tuned for more updates as we work together to ensure a complete and reliable census in Texas and beyond.

 Explore More